MrHamdan/learning-from-home/README.md

-# Learning From Home
+# Learn From Home

-Please visit the link to explore the site.
-[Learning From Home](https://zealous-liskov-62f5b0.netlify.app/).
+Please Visit This Site [Learn From Home](https://zealous-liskov-62f5b0.netlify.app/).

+## About the project

-•	This project is building by React, React Router, React Bootstrap, React Rating.
+•	This is a simple react project.

-•	Functional Component is using to build this project.
+•	Functional component is used to make this project.

+•	It's similar to make a club or e-commerce type site.

 • This project is Online Learning platform where you can buy course and learn anything you want.